wpappy/starter-plugin/README.md

   }
 }
 ```
+- Search for `My_Plugin` in the application root directory to capture default PHP namespace and replace it with your own.
+- Also search for `my-plugin` to replace the default CSS class prefixes.
 - Then run following command in the application root directory to install Composer and Node.js dependencies:
 ```bash
 composer install && cd sources && npm install
 ```
+- Now everything is ready, let's create. 😉

 ### How I can add entry points for JS or CSS to the WebPack process?
 Just add an entry to the `sources/entry.json` file, using the existing example.